 No longer only targeted at the gaming market, VR now promises to bring the excitement of a live event to the world’s living rooms.
 Theatrical productions, trade shows and even weddings have all been broadcast live, allowing guests to be “in the room where it happens” without leaving their sofa.

 MelodyVR, a UK start-up, is a clear example of the growing market interest in the world of VR events.
 The company recently raised over £6 million in investment after acquiring US-based Napster in a £70 million deal last year.
 The company specialises in live music events, offering fans “front row seats” with full 360 videos and audio capture technology.

 The app hosts VR events with artists like Khalid and Panic! and the Disco and has provided the infrastructure for the Wireless Festival’s virtual incarnation in July of last year, which attracted a global audience of over 150,000.

 The question now facing the industry is can VR sustain this resurgence post-pandemic?

-With COVID-19 likely to linger as UK Health Secretary claims, perhaps some fans will continue to feel uneasy about crowded gigs – VR therefore offers the potential public to attend events without putting audience at risk.
+With COVID-19 likely to linger as UK Health Secretary claims, perhaps some fans will continue to feel uneasy about crowded gigs – VR, therefore, offers the potential public to attend events without putting the audience at risk.
 Another surprising upside is for venues.